IT Security in Companies: Importance and Solutions

 Hardware as part of your security concept

 Don't forget to prevent risks that directly affect your hardware.
 Whether by malicious intent from outside or by accident - computers, servers and hard disks in the physical sense can also become a target.
-Consider this fact in your IT security concept.
+Take this fact into account in your IT security concept.

 Locking your servers, data center and laptops after use can be a possible measure.
 To prevent data loss, backups should always be created and stored on external hard disks or in RAID systems (Redundant Array of Independent Discs).